taganaka/redis-queue/README.md

 # Process messages

-# By default, calling pop methid is a blocking operation
+# By default, calling pop method is a blocking operation
 # Your code will wait here for a new
 while message=@queue.pop
   #Remove message from the backup queue if the message has been processed without errors